| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 Boolean.
 If |

-model consists of three neural network (a full encoder, a masked encoder, and a decoder) based
+The vaeac model consists of three neural network (a full encoder, a masked encoder, and a decoder) based

-.
+on the provided vaeac.depth and vaeac.width.
 The encoders map the full and masked input

-representations to latent representations, respectively, where the dimension is given by vaeac.latent_dim
+representations to latent representations, respectively, where the dimension is given by vaeac.latent_dim.

 The latent representations are sent to the decoder to go back to the real feature space and